bronson/trying/README.markdown

 The story until now...

 * 2008 [Cheah Chu Yeow](https://github.com/chuyeow/try)
-  wrote retryable as a monkeypatch to Kernel and wrote a [blog post](http://blog.codefront.net/2008/01/14/retrying-code-blocks-in-ruby-on-exceptions-whatever/).
+  wrote retryable as a freedompatch on Kernel and wrote a [blog post](http://blog.codefront.net/2008/01/14/retrying-code-blocks-in-ruby-on-exceptions-whatever/).
 * 2009 [Carlo Zottmann](https://github.com/carlo/retryable)
   converted it to a gem and made it a separate method.